 Instructions

-- Add carrot, yam, apple, broth, red lentils, sea salt, tomato, and coconut milk.
+- Add veggies, lentils and liquids: Add carrot, yam, apple, broth, red lentils, sea salt, tomato, and coconut milk.
 Stir and scrape any bits stuck on the bottom.
-Set the instant pot to medium pressure for 10 minutes.
+Secure the lid and set the instant pot to medium pressure for 10 minutes.

 Serve with yogurt and naan bread or basmati rice.